Seventy Years Later

 It clearly appears from the map that Bir-el-Harmat is effectively very close to Bir Hakeim while another area, with a similar name (El Hamrah), is the location farther north, near « Knightsbridge » where most of the Gazala fighting between Panzer Armee Afrika and the British took place.
 It’s very strange that most of the historical sources mistake one place for another.

-In anyway, this simple map observation is a true gift to celebrate the 70th anniversary of the Free French stand at Bir Hakeim alongside their brothers-in-arms from the Jewish Brigade.
+In anyway, this simple map observation is a true gift to celebrate the Free French stand at Bir Hakeim alongside their brothers-in-arms from the Jewish Brigade.